joaoeduardodev/bootstrap-typescript/.github/pull_request_template.md

 # Description

-This is a template for pull request and this file is write in markdown language
+This is a template for pull request and this file is write in markdown language.

 ## Describe your changes

+Ex: add template

 ## Card number and link

+Ex: 123

 ## Checklist before requesting a review
 - [ ] Test coverage has increased or remains the same